Ethiopia: Five Factories Become Fully Operational in Tigray

-This was disclosed at a regular weekly meeting of the Emergency Coordinating Centre (ECC) chaired by Minister of Peace, Mufhariat Kamil.
+This was disclosed at a regular weekly meeting of the Emergency Coordinating Centre (ECC) chaired by Minister of Peace, Muferihat Kamil.

 Moreover, each member ministry provided an individual report related to their individual work in the region.